How to bypass CAPTCHA: Techniques, tools, and ethical risks explained

 Cons:

-6. CAPTCHA farms: CAPTCHA farms serve as businesses that employ budget labor teams to process large numbers of CAPTCHAs.
+CAPTCHA farms serve as businesses that employ budget labor teams to process large numbers of CAPTCHA.
 How it works:

 • A CAPTCHA farm receives CAPTCHA processes through automated robots.